openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 does define SCPs will start to error.

-During cluster runtime, enabling/disabling the bypassing of permissions simulations can be controlled through the contents of the ConfigMap.
+During cluster runtime, enabling/disabling the bypassing of permissions simulations can be controlled through the contents of the CloudCredentialOperatorConfig CR.

 ### Version Skew Strategy

-The installer generates the configmap for CCO, and it will have to stay in sync with the format for delivering this `mint` vs `passthrough` information if/when CCO moves away from using a ConfigMap.

 ## Implementation History

 ## Drawbacks

-Moving away from pre-flight permissions checks pushes out the time for when someone attempting to install OpenShift will get feedback on success/failure.
+Moving away from pre-flight permissions checks pushes out the time for when someone attempting to install OpenShift will get feedback on failure.
 The pre-flight checks have not exposed OpenShift to needing to bubble up appropriate information when certain types of cloud API errors are encountered.

 ## Alternatives